couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ### deleteTask method

 The deleteTask method removes a task from the database.
 This is done by retrieving the document from the database using the collection.getDocument method and then calling the collection delete method.
+A check was added so that only the owner of the task can delete the task.

 ```kotlin
 override suspend fun deleteTask(task: Item) {